There are several different ideas of yoga, its styles and how to do it.

 work and learn better in one on one teaching environments

-if you are wondering if yoga is for you or when a private session is available please call Body and Soul Sunshine Coast on 0411 860 127.
+If you are wondering if yoga is for you or when a private session is available please call the Nourished Temple clinic.

 acupuncture peregian beach, acupuncture noosa, acupuncture sunshine coast, acupuncture peregian springs, chinese medicine, massage peregian beach, yoga peregian, yoga noosa,